willybrauner/interpol/packages/interpol/README.md

 // compute 'from', 'to' and 'duration' values on each adds if there are functions refreshComputedValues(): void

-// seek to a specific time
+// progress to a specific time
 // progress(value: number, suppressEvents = true, suppressTlEvents = true): void
 // value is a number between 0 and 1
 tl.progress(progressValue)